How Much House Can I Afford with a $50K Salary? | 2025

 • Front-end ratio: Measures your housing costs alone as a percentage of your gross income.
 If you aim for a front-end ratio of 28% and earn $50,000 a year, you could spend at most $14,000 a year on housing.
 That’s about $1,167 a month

-As you make your own calculations, remember that your gross monthly income is the amount you earn before income tax or medical insurance deductions.
-For most people, gross income is a bigger number than take-home pay.
+As you make your own calculations, remember that your gross monthly income is the amount you earn before taxes and other deductions.

-What factors influence how much house you can afford?
+What other factors influence how much house you can afford?

-While income is often the first factor people consider when thinking about buying a home, it’s far from the only criteria that matter.
+While income is often the first factor people consider when thinking about buying a home, it’s far from the only criteria that matters.

 Check your home buying options.
 Start here